American School in Taichung: History

 In 1989, Anna Lee and Esther Hanna established a new American school for expatriates' children in Taichung.

-The school was located in a town house with three bedrooms.
-Due to its limited resources and facilities, the officers of the Ministry of Education (MOE) and the American Institute in Taiwan (AIT) were hesitant before agreeing to establish the school.
+The school was located in a townhouse with three bedrooms.
+Due to its limited resources and facilities, the officers of the Ministry of Education (MOE) and the American Institute in Taiwan (AIT) were hesitant to agree to establish the school.

-Eventually, the school moved outside what were at the time the city limits of Taichung, into an area that would become the Dakeng Nature Reserve.
+Eventually, the school moved outside what were, at the time, the city limits of Taichung, into an area that would become the Dakeng Nature Reserve.
 This location ensures that the area surrounding the school will not become urbanized, thus preserving the existing ecosystem that proves beneficial to supervised student exploration and scientific study.

 A new gym was added to the school campus on August 8, 2013.

 Academics

-The required courses at American School in Taichung are English, Mathematics, Science, History, Physical Education and two years of a Foreign Language (Spanish or Chinese).
+The required courses at American School in Taichung are English, Mathematics, Science, History, Physical Education, and two years of a Foreign Language (Spanish or Chinese).

 AST also has drama, art, and music programs (choir ensemble, violin, and hand bells).
 There are two concerts during the year, one in the spring and one in the winter.

-Currently (as of the 2012–2013 school year), AST offers eight Advanced Placement courses: AP Statistics, AP Biology, AP US History, AP Calculus AB, AP Literature, AP Chinese, AP Physics and AP Language.
+Currently (as of the 2012–2013 school year), AST offers eight Advanced Placement courses: AP Statistics, AP Biology, AP US History, AP Calculus AB, AP Literature, AP Chinese, AP Physics, and AP Language.